Real Estate Talk:

-Not worth stressing about if handled properly
+An inspection is not worth stressing about if handled properly

 By Joseph Marovitch

 What if the house has a defect the seller was not aware of?
 What if the windows have a crack, the foundation is damaged or the fireplace allows smoke in the house?
 What if there is nothing wrong but the buyer is making up issues to get a price reduction?
-These are all legitimate concerns but they are not worth stressing about if they are handled properly.
+These are all reasonable concerns but they are not worth stressing about if they are handled properly.

 Should an issue be detected in an inspection, the buyer is required to provide the seller with a full copy of the inspection report and a written document stating what the problem is and what they would like to do to remedy the situation.
-The buyer can request a price reduction or that the seller repair the damage to the buyer’s satisfaction, or they can cancel the sale.
+The buyer can request a price reduction or ask that the seller repair the damage to the buyer’s satisfaction, or they can cancel the sale.

 Should the buyer request a specific price reduction, the seller should get a couple of contractors to provide quotes for the work.
 These quotes will validate if the work is required and what it will cost.
 If the issue is legitimate, the buyer and seller can usually come to a compromise.
-If the issue is not legitimate, the seller has to decide if they want to sell and if they are prepared to compromise or not.
+If the issue is not legitimate, the seller must decide if they want to sell and if they are prepared to compromise or not.
 The seller must also guess the buyer’s motivation to determine if the buyer will try and cancel the sale or not.

-If the house has an issue that can devalue the property, it should be dealt with by reducing the price or repairing the damage.
+The bottom line is if the house has an issue that can devalue the property, it should be dealt with by reducing the price or repairing the damage.
 It is that simple.
 We cannot sell a home with defects.
 It will come back to bite us in the ass.